ouster-lidar/ouster-sdk/python/docs/quickstart.rst

 The Ouster Python SDK requires Python >= 3.6 and pip >= 19.0.
 To install on :ref:`supported platforms<supported platforms>`, run:

+.. todo:: Since we are adding (fingers crossed) ARM builds, we need to change the tabs below to:
+   ``Linux aarch64/x64`` or similar.

 .. tabs::

     .. code-tab:: console Linux x64/macOS